availproject/avail-light/src/api/v2/README.md

 Gets specified block status and confidence if applicable.

-- Use cases
-  - Polling the status of the block
-  - Querying historical block statuses

 If **block_number <= latest_block,** then the block is either processed or skipped, and possible statuses are:

 ```yaml